Description of the functions and tools included in the Process Editor, and how you can use it for managing process definitions.

 Process Editor Function Legend

-When service is virtualized a default process is added to each service operation.
-It is composed of a Receive Activity (which cannot be deleted), an Invoke Activity, and a Reply Activity.
+When a service is virtualized, a default process is added to each service operation.
+It includes a Receive Activity (which cannot be deleted), an Invoke Activity, and a Reply Activity.

 Edit / Delete Activity